facebookarchive/xctool/README.md

 # xctool

-__xctool__ is a replacement for Apple's __xcodebuild__ that makes it easier to build and test iOS and Mac products.
+__xctool__ is a replacement for Apple's __xcodebuild__ that makes it easier to test iOS and Mac products.
 It's especially helpful for continuous integration.

 [![Build Status](https://travis-ci.org/facebook/xctool.png?branch=master)](https://travis-ci.org/facebook/xctool)